Multi-Cloud with GraalVM: Building and Deploying Optimized Applications

 The expected output is:

-The size of the mostly static native image has not changed, and is 92MB.
+The size of the mostly static native image has not changed, and is 88MB.

-STEP 8: Build a Size-Optimized Fully Static Native Image Locally and Run Inside a Container
+STEP 9: Build a Size-Optimized Fully Static Native Image and Run Inside a Container

-In this step, you will build a fully static native image, with the file size optimization on, on a host machine, then package it into a scratch container.
+In this step, you will build a fully static native image, with the file size optimization on, and then package it into a scratch container.

 Explanation